dreyliky/ngx-os/src/app/library/docs/modules/text-box.md

 `<os-text-box>` is compatible with **@angular/forms** and supports both `FormsModule` and `ReactiveFormsModule`.

-## Two way binding properties support
+## Two-Way Binding properties support

 `[(value)]`, `[(ngModel)]` are support two-way binding.